 The IMO considers, therefore, that the proposed Rule Changes would further the achievement of Market Objective (a), by promoting the reliable production and supply of electricity in the SWIS in a cost efficient way.
-In their submissions, the Office of Energy and Synergy support the IMO's assessment.
+In their submissions, Alinta, the Office of Energy and Synergy supported this assessment.